Related health library documents

 Guides through decision to have a dual-energy X-ray absorptiometry (DXA) test for osteoporosis.
 Explains DXA test.
 Includes risk factors for osteoporosis you can and cannot change.
 Covers benefits and risks.
 Includes an interactive tool to help you decide.

-A bone mineral density (BMD) test measures the
+A bone density test measures the

 density of minerals (such as